MODFLOW-USGS/ModelingTools/ModelMuse/Installer/ModelMuse5_2/readme.txt

 C:\Users\Public\Documents\Embarcadero\Studio\22.0\DCP
 and
 C:\Users\Public\Documents\Embarcadero\Studio\22.0\Bpl

-Then edit the "requires" section of the GLScene Design-time package to add a requirement for the Graphics32 design-time package.
+Then you may need to edit the "requires" section of the GLScene packages to add a requirement for the Graphics32 design-time package.
 To add a requirement, right-click on the "requires" section of the package in the Projects window and select reference.
 Then navigate to the DCP directory and a the .dcp file for the Graphics32 design-time package.
-[END DELETE THESE INSTRUCTIONS]
+However, the package requirement may be added automatically when building the packages.

 Build the runtime package first.
 Then install the design time package.
+Only GLScene_RT.dproj and GLScene_DT.dproj are needed for ModelMuse.

 Installing Graphics32
 https://sourceforge.net/projects/graphics32/